Powers and status of Welsh devolution: Option 1: Entrenched devolution

 This option has been described as providing greater stability and requiring minimal changes for other countries of the UK.

 On 5 December 2022, The UK Labour party announced that if elected, they would reform the house of lords to form a Council of the Nations and Regions.
 They would also devolve to the Senedd; Jobcentre plus, youth justice and probation service and access to British Regional Investment Bank.
 This plan have been described as almost being like a federal state.

-Federalism
+Option 2: Federalism

 The Independent Commission on the Constitutional Future of Wales proposes the following reform for this option: